 The movement itself eludes perceptual grasp; it is more that I feel myself seeing.

 My own embodied viewpoint is incorporated into the vagaries of the line as I track it unfolding along with me.
 Cousin to the word ‘vague’, vagary’ in English suggests wandering.
 The word ‘vague’ in French also refers to wave- and here the line shapes the curve of a wave as it gives way to becoming a flow.
 The eye line is not a smooth continuous flow, it is constantly subject to attraction and distraction; the line flows and breaks, changes direction, slips and turns back upon itself, much as I feel my way along a line of thought.
 (It is also worth bearing in mind that the cranial vagus nerve controls the parasympathetic nervous system, sending and receiving motor and sensory impulses between brain and body organs.)

-Vimeo clip NB this is not the final version See : https://player.vimeo.com/video/373877514?autoplay=1&loop=1&title=0&byline=0&portrait=0
+fig 5

 The eyeline as touchline becomes paradoxically, both the centre and the margin, from which image both flows out and returns, taking me with it.
 This line then marks out a horizon not as a vanishing point but as a limit from which the ground is always moving away and coming close, flexing, convulsing and rolling over like the roiling passage of advance and return of waves in contact with the evolving shape of the shingle coastline.
 The landscape of the moving image unfolds and shakes out in one place as it simultaneously creases up into ridges in another -evolving through a continual collapse and re-constitution of what is figure and what is ground, always on the cusp of change.
 Image here is an elastic flow of lines and surfaces, which in having a force of their own, throw consistent viewpoint off course.
 My activity is part of a topological movement which passes through and beyond my own point of view.

 Once the act of filming is completed and the moving image is played back on the smartphone held in the palm of the hand, the image on the screen can be turned around and viewed from any angle; there is no fixed orientation.
 This is an unusual encounter, for the camera screen is normally employed to be continuously viewed from a fixed aspect.
 The mobility of the camera phone itself is dependent upon its human host, for it is us which are mobile, not the apparatus.
 The gadget wanders around with us, we can use it instrumentally or consider it as a site for engaging in reverie and distraction, becoming part of our own changing landscape.
 The phone camera as the interface between action and reverie generates images as part of a pulse of ongoing change and is active in ‘the creation of relational objects for thinking- in -action’.
 (Manning: 2009, 226-7).
 There is an indeterminacy intrinsic to this process which gives it life, purpose and continuity.
 Landscape understood as literally a moving image (image in movement) which still retains reference in its mode of being to the environmental milieu in which it was first generated, but which nevertheless in its movement is always otherwise, always more than, makes possible new relations of being.

+Figure 8

+fig 6

+https://player.vimeo.com/video/373877514?autoplay=1&loop=1&title=0&byline=0&portrait=0